Villanova University: History

 However, the Philadelphia Nativist Riots of 1844 that burned Saint Augustine's Church in Philadelphia caused financial difficulties for the Augustinians, and the college was closed in February 1845.
 The college reopened in 1846 and graduated its first class in 1847.
 In March 1848, the governor of Pennsylvania incorporated the school and gave it the power to grant degrees.
-In 1859, the first master's degree was conferred on a student.
+In 1859, the first master's degree was conferred.
 In 1857, the school closed again as the demand for priests in Philadelphia prevented adequate staffing, and the crisis of the Panic of 1857 strained the school financially.
 The school remained closed throughout the Civil War and was used as a military hospital.
 It reopened in September 1865; since then it has operated continuously.
-Its prep department later moved to Malvern, a town along the Main Line, and is still run by the order.
+Its prep school later moved to Malvern, a town along the Main Line.
+Today it is called Malvern Preparatory School and is still run by the order.

-The School of Technology was established in 1905.
-In 1915, a two-year pre-medical program was established to help students meet medical schools' new requirements.
-This led to a four-year pre-medical program, the B.S. in biology, and the founding of the sciences division in 1926.
-During World War I, the college served as hospital for sufferng from influenza.

 Villanova was all-male until 1918 when the college began evening classes to educate nuns to teach in parochial schools.
 In 1938, a laywoman received a Villanova degree for the first time.
-When the nursing school opened in 1953 women began attending Villanova full-time.
+When the nursing school opened in 1953, women began attending Villanova full-time.
 In 1958, the College of Engineering admitted its first female student; other colleges admitted women only as commuters.
 Villanova University became fully coeducational in 1968.